-Berylliosis is a lung disease that affects people exposed to beryllium.
-Beryllium is a metallic element that is found in rocks, coal, soil, and volcanic dust and is used in certain industries.
+Berylliosis is a lung disease due to beryllium exposure.
+Beryllium is a metal found in rocks, coal, soil, and volcanic dust.
+It is used in certain industries.

 - Fiber optics

 Symptoms of acute berylliosis come on quickly.
 With the chronic type, symptoms come on slowly.
 Symptoms may be:

 - Coughing, possibly with blood

 |Inflammation in Lungs|

 |Copyright © Nucleus Medical Media, Inc.|

 Chronic berylliosis leads to scarring of the lungs.
 It also leads to inflamed masses in the lungs called granulomas.
 In severe cases, it may lead toheart failure.